Oscar Gonzalez Player Props: Guardians vs. Rays

 Oscar Gonzalez At The Plate

-- Gonzalez is batting .218 with three doubles, two triples, a home run and five walks.
+- Gonzalez has three doubles, two triples, a home run and five walks while batting .228.

-- In four games this year, Gonzalez has picked up an RBI, with more than one RBI once.
+- In five games this year, Gonzalez has picked up an RBI, with more than one RBI once.

-- He has scored in eight games this season (22.9%), but has had no multi-run games.
+- He has scored a run in nine of 36 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.